MarcNairn/SpinorSelforg/README.md

 # SPINORSELFOR

-This repo includes all the code for the spinor self organisation in Dicke-like models
+This repo includes all the code, notes and other files related for the spinor self organisation in Dicke-like models

 In preparation...